-- maintain regular contact with Marine Society with information on how your studies are progressing by completing an electronic monthly learner selfassessment - advise Marine Society as soon as possible about any changes to your circumstances that may affect your studies - maintain routine contact with your OOL personal tutor throughout your studies - complete course assignments regularly and at least once every two months - ensure your tutor knows of any change to your circumstances impacting on your ability to study e.g. being deployed or out of contact for a long period - inform Marine Society if you need help or if you feel you are not receiving the agreed service - inform Marine Society if you are thinking about withdrawing from the course - familiarise yourself with Marine Society Safeguarding Policy.
+- maintain regular contact with Marine Society College with information on how your studies are progressing by completing an electronic monthly learner self-assessment - advise Marine Society College as soon as possible about any changes to your circumstances that may affect your studies - maintain routine contact with your OOL personal tutor throughout your studies - complete course assignments regularly and at least once every two months - ensure your tutor knows of any change to your circumstances impacting on your ability to study e.g. being deployed or out of contact for a long period - inform Marine Society College if you need help or - if you feel you are not receiving the agreed service - inform Marine Society College if you are thinking about withdrawing from the course - familiarise yourself with Marine Society Safeguarding Policy - undertake a short online course in antiradicalisationin compliance with government Prevent strategy.